 As noted above, Maryland Public Television certainly functions as the state's largest classroom.
-On the TV screen, what MPT provides in the way of early childhood educational programming - the origin and hallmark of public television - has helped hundreds of thousands of the youngest Marylanders get ready to learn in school and succeed in life and has helped close the achievement gap between rich and poor kids.
-But MPT has more educational value than in the content of TV programs alone.
+On the TV screen, what MPT provides in the way of early childhood educational programming - the origin and hallmark of public television - has helped hundreds of thousands of the youngest Marylanders get ready to learn in school and succeed in life.
+But it's also helped close the achievement gap between rich and poor kids.
+Still, MPT has more educational value than in the content of TV programs alone.